 - Visit the Royal Palace and watch the changing of the guard.

-3. Discover the enclave of cool that is Sodermalm
+3. Discover Sodermalm

 Take the Sjövägen, a passenger ferry that departs hourly from Nybrokajen, and then spend the day on the island strolling around the relaxed neighbourhood, dipping in and out of trendy shops.
-Make sure to check out its glut of renovated industrial buildings, like Fotografiska, a cool photography gallery.
+Make sure to check out its glut of renovated industrial buildings, like Fotografiska, a cool contemporary photography gallery.
 In the summer, Tantolunden park is perfect for picnics and chilling on beaches along the water’s edge.

-4. Gaze at the amazing ruins of Vasa
+4. Gaze at the amazing ruins of Vasa Museum

-Inside the Vasa Museum on the island of Djurgårde is the remains of an amazing Swedish warship.
+Inside the Vasa Museum on the island of Djurgårde are the remains of an amazing Swedish warship.
 Vasa set sail on her maiden voyage in 1628 but, despite (or because of) being amazingly well armed with 64 guns, was unable to support her incredible weight and only made less than one nautical mile before a gust of wind tipped her over.

 The ship sat in the Swedish bay for an amazing 333 years before it was raised in 1961.
-Today the incredibly intact relic sits for visitors to see the might of ancient warships (not all them sunk from being fat, okay?) and learn about this unique piece of history.
+Today the incredibly intact relic sits for visitors to see the might of ancient warships (not all of them sunk from being fat, okay?) and learn about this unique piece of history.

 What better way to get to grips with what a city is all about than getting stuck into their food scene?
-Food is a massive deal in Stockholm, and we’re not talking about just the smörgåsbord.
+Food is a massive deal in Stockholm, and I’m not talking about just the smörgåsbord.
 Take yourself around some of Stockholm’s top foodie spots and enjoy all the delicious dishes on offer.

 If the number of food choices just seems too much to comprehend, why not start your foodie feasting by trying to track down some of the city’s classic snacks.
-We suggest searching out some cinnamon buns, called kanebullar, toast skagen (toast topped with prawns) and some Swedish meatballs, obviously.
+I suggest searching out some cinnamon buns, called kanebullar, toast skagen (toast topped with prawns) and some Swedish meatballs, obviously.

 6. Sip coffee in one of the oldest cafes in the city